bananaTiko/FNF-PsychEngineForever/README.md

 # Friday Night Funkin' - Psych Engine Forever
-if you found this randomlly check out [Psych Engine Forever 2.0](https://github.com/bananaTiko/FNF-PsychEngineForever2.0) it a newer version of this will be broken
+if you found this randomlly check out [Psych Engine Forever 2.0](https://github.com/bananaTiko/FNF-PsychEngineForever2.0) it a newer version of this version will be broken will stay broken

 A Shitty Fork Of the engine that was originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.